Send the link below via email or IMCopy

 you don't need to write this!

-escaped Fayetteville Arkansas with his owners horse, coat, and gold watch
+escaped Fayetteville Arkansas with his owner Alfred Wallace's horse, coat, and gold watch

 was carried to freedom by his mother as a small child